 By: Scott Dickson

 Recently myself and countless others have complained on Twitter about the ridiculously amount of useless tweets showing up in our feeds on LinkedIn.
-I’m not on LinkedIn to read about your recent Foursquare check-in at Burger King.
+I’m not on LinkedIn to read about what you had for lunch.

 Linking all your social networking profiles is just bad practice.
 Please don’t do this.
 I enjoy checking into Foursquare, but I realize that my Twitter followers don’t necessarily care that I’m still the mayor at Bruegger’s Bagels.
 Don’t link every check-in to Twitter, much less LinkedIn.
 In the same sense, every tweet shouldn’t automatically be sent to LinkedIn.